satoshiops/wiki.plebnet.org/README.md

 ### Add Liquidity

 Generate a Lightning wallet and add some funds so that you can open channels.
 Keep in mind that PLEBNET prefers [girthy channels](#keep-it-girthy), so fund your node accordingly.

 ### Find Nodes in PLEBNET Telegram Group

 If you're not yet able or willing to offer girthy channels and just want to get started with a smaller amount of sats, [Turgidson](https://amboss.space/node/0381de1709efbda38f9afd2d47399caa19a2630c0c795acd24755efa442685fc7d) is for PLEBNET newbies and will accept channels as low as 20k.

+You may want to check out [Lightning Routing: The First 30 Days](https://www.youtube.com/watch?v=qnj-ix45tVw) to get some ideas

 Otherwise, you'll need to find some other nodes in PLEBNET to open channels with.

-You can go to [http://graph.kycjelly.com/](http://graph.kycjelly.com/) to see the current visual graph of nodes, or type `/graph@cheeserobot group` in the PLEBNET chat.  `/groupnodes@cheeserobot` will output a list of the 50 most recent members and nodes.
+You can go to [http://graph.plebnet.org/](http://graph.plebnet.org/) to see the current visual graph of nodes, or type `/graph@cheeserobot group` in the PLEBNET chat.  `/groupnodes@cheeserobot` will output a list of the 50 most recent members and nodes.
 You can contact plebs form the graph or list and see if they'd like to open a channel.

 You can also just ask in the PLEBNET channel if anyone is interested in opening a channel with you.